 “Last year, unspeakable images of Madaya’s suffering emerged in the media and we hoped that would trigger action to finally bring lifesaving aid into the town,” said Elise Baker of PHR.
 But UN humanitarian convoys that finally reached Madaya failed to provide the population with enough food, medicine and medical equipment.
 Dozens of Madaya’s residents died because of these failures.
 And each day under siege brings the rest of Madaya’s population one day closer to death.”

-A trained and two untrained voices intervene in the solemn atmosphere of the art fair at different intervals.
+One trained and two untrained voices intervene in the solemn atmosphere of the art fair, at different intervals.
 From a top balcony at the entrance, an opera singer begins, and then takes the elevator to ground floor, singing an ode written by the artists, to the mostly unsung archeologist Beatrice de Cardi, then aged 100 yrs.
 De Cardi (Beatrice, after Dante’s muse Beatrice) pioneered the archaeological scene across the Middle East.
 In the 60s no one was sending digs over to the Middle East as it was considered a void as far as archaeology was concerned.
 Beatrice persevered with her illiterate guide and together they found links between Fujeirah and the Indus Valley civilsation, amongst many others, gaining her awards from the Sheikhdom for her work.
 As the singer progresses from room to room the acoustics change and the ode becomes increasingly tonal until at the base of the stairs they entered a darkened space around an apparently fallen piece of ancient architecture, a muqarnas that holds up the Coppola of a mosque.

 The tones of the space resonate and flux continually, interrupted by tones from an imagined architecture, a past ‘reality’ on the very same spot.
 Here the untrained voices join in an almost feral improvisation with the tones of the architecture, making use of the acoustics of the space and referring to the immovability of the ‘presence’ of the spot, despite man’s transient constructs, continual since the beginning of time.
 The work is an iteration of a piece previously performed for the International Symposium of Electronic Art, Dubai 2015.